k98kurz/sqloquent/readme.md

 changed for use with autoincrementing int id columns by extending `SqlModel` or `SqliteModel` and overriding the `insert` and `insert_many` methods to prevent setting the id via `cls.generate_id()`.
-However, this is not recommended unless the autoincrement id can be discerned from the db cursor in some way, which did not work with sqlite3 when I tried it.
+However, this is not recommended unless the autoincrement id can be reliably discerned from the db cursor and there are no concerns about, say, synchronizing between instances using a CRDT.

 Use one of the variants of the `sqloquent make migration` command to create a migration scaffold, then edit the result as necessary.
 If you specify the